-- 1. Hook a pair of speakers to the FRONT speaker outputs. - 2.
-Turn the volume down and set the selector switch to TUNER.
-Set the speaker switch to FRONT. - 3.
+- 1. Hook a pair of speakers to the speaker outputs. - 2.
 Turn the amplifier on.
 There may be a "tick" sound when the relays close, but it should be quite soft.
-The amplifier should otherwise be quiet. - 4.
-Temporarily set the top cover back in place.
-Note that on the SCA80(Q), having the top cover in place greatly diminishes hum.

-5. Turn off the amplifier.
+The amplifier should otherwise be quiet except for the soft mechanical hum of the transformer.
+The speaker outputs should be pretty quiet.
+They will become even quieter when the cover is in place. - 3.
+Turn off the amplifier.